dentarg/auth0-blog/_posts/2017-10-19-whats-new-in-react16.markdown

 **Note:** Using the canonical ReactJS naming for known attributes still remain the same.

-* **Fragments and Strings as new render return types**: In React 16, you can now return an array of multiple elements from a component's render method.
+* **Fragments and Strings as new render return types**: In ReactJS 16, you can now return an array of multiple elements from a component's render method.

     ```js
     render() {